-The trustees of the REIT (% rustees+) determine the level of cash distributions based on the level of cash flow from operations before working capital changes, less actual and planned capital expenditures.
+The trustees of the REIT ("Trustees") determine the level of cash distributions based on the level of cash flow from operations before working capital changes, less actual and planned capital expenditures.
 In any given period, distributions may differ from cash provided by operating activities, primarily due to fluctuations in working capital.
-It is expected that normal fluctuations in working capital will be funded from the REIT cash resources as described in % iquidity and Capital Investment+.
-In addition, the distributions declared include a component funded by the REIT cash resources as described in % and Capital Investment+.
+It is expected that normal fluctuations in working capital will be funded from the REIT's cash resources as described in "Liquidity and Capital Investment".
+In addition, the distributions declared include a component funded by the REIT's distribution reinvestment plan ("DRIP").